moliver28/research-handbook/content/handbook/marketing/field-marketing/_index.md

 For information regarding process, epic codes, templates and more, please visit our [**Field Marketing Owned Virtual Events**](/handbook/marketing/field-marketing/field-marketing-owned-virtual-events/) page.

-## 3rd Party Events

-We will sponsor regional 3rd party events in an effort to build the GitLab brand and also to gather leads.
-Different types of 3rd party events include, but are not limited to:

-- Agile Events
-- City run technology meetings
-- Customer/prospect run DevOps events on invite
-- Executive relationship building events via companies like Apex Assembly & Argyle Executive Forum

-#### Executive Roundtables
+### Executive Roundtables

-Executive Roundtables can be run virtual or in-person and differ from webcasts/events mainly due to the size of the audience and the interactivity level.
+Executive Roundtables can be run virtually or in-person, and be organized through a 3rd party vendor or GitLab.
+These events differ from webcasts/events mainly due to the size of the audience and the interactivity level.
 A roundtable is run as an open discussion between the host (usually 3rd party vendor), GitLab presenter and the audience.
 The host would open with an introduction of themselves and the topic for the session, then introduce the GitLab presenter and have them give an overview of GitLab followed by the host asking questions directly to specific people in the audience for them to openly answer and discuss.
 The advantage of a roundtable is that you can document the meeting more closely and understand more about an organization’s pains and problems.

 Below are best practices when running a roundtable: